GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

   the duration of the frame.
 Other events like copies, clears and barriers are shown at the bottom of this view.

-Users can use the same selection and zooming facilities as in other views.
+Zoom controls can be used to focus in on a section of the timeline.
+More information on zoom controls can be found under the :ref:`Zoom Controls <zoom_controls>` section.
 Each solid block in this view represents a series of events that overlap and draw to the same render target within the same pass.
-A single click on on one of these highlights the corresponding entry in the treeview.
-Zooming in on a single item can be done by selecting it and clicking on “Zoom to selection”.
+A single click on one of these highlights the corresponding entry in the treeview.

 .. image:: media_rgp/RGP_RendertargetsOverview_3.png
 ..